Charmian Gooch: Blood Diamond trade

 In the late 1990s, the sale of diamonds to fund wars in countries such as Angola, Liberia, the Democratic Republic of Congo, and Sierra Leone had resulted in the death and displacement of millions of people.

 In 1997, Gooch travelled to Angola to investigate how militants were mining diamonds to prolong a civil war that had started in the 1970s.
 She shoved a would-be-mugger down a flight of stairs while gathering information about the diamond supply chain from government officials and businessmen in the Angolan capital of Luanda and in the diamond-trading centre of Antwerp, Belgium, earning her a reputation for toughness.

 With her Global Witness co-founders Taylor and Alley, Gooch proceeded to travel to Lisbon to interview members of an Angolan anti-communist group called the National Union for the Total Independence of Angola.
 Also known as UNITA, Gooch and her colleagues probed into questions regarding mining operations in Angola.

-Gooch and Global Witness compiled all of the evidence they had collected into a report entitled "A Rough Trade," which was published and released in 1998.
-Exposing the role of diamonds in funding the civil war in Angola, the report also revealed the secretive practices of the global diamond industry for the first time.
+Gooch and Global Witness compiled all of the evidence they had collected into a report.
 It illustrated how over a six-year period, UNITA was able to purchase arms by generating $3.7 billion from the sale of diamonds.
 This prompted governments and other entities in the diamond industry to take action to remove "conflict diamonds" from the global marketplace.

-Gooch's efforts helped Global Witness become the first organisation to bring the world's attention to the issue of conflict diamonds.
-As a result of their findings, a government-led certification scheme known as the Kimberley Process was set up in 2003 in an effort to reduce the trade of conflict diamonds.
-It requires member states to "set up an import and export control system" in which rough diamonds are tracked from the mines to the jewellers.

 Gooch's work with Global Witness in exposing the conflict diamond trade was the inspiration for the 2006 film Blood Diamond.
 The film highlights some of the key events that Global Witness was a part of, such as the 1998 report and the creation of the Kimberley Process.